Cobre Panama Copper Mine, Panama

 The mine, spread across 13,600ha, includes four concessions and is owned by Inmet Mining Corporation through its wholly-owned subsidiary Minera Panamá (MPSA).
 First Quantum Minerals acquired 92.74% of Inmet's shares in April 2013 thereby assuming 80% equity interest in Minera Panamá.

 The project was formerly known as Petaquilla Copper and was acquired by Inmet in 2008.
 Currently under development, the nearly $7.bn Cobre Panama project involves an open pit mine, facilities for ore crushing, conveying, stockpiling and processing, as well as ancillary systems, equipment and infrastructure.

-The project is slated for completion in 2016.
+The project is expected to commence operations in 2017.
 Inmet gave the go-ahead for the development of the mine in July 2011.
 Construction was started in May 2012.
-The mine will produce on average 0.25Mt copper, 90,000oz gold, 3,800t molybdenum and 1.5Moz of silver during a life span of more than 40 years.
+The mine will produce on average 0.32Mt copper, 100,000oz gold, 3,500t molybdenum and 1.8Moz of silver.
+It is expected to have a mine life of 34 years.

 Cobre Panama mine reserves

 As of August 2012, the mine hosts 3.05 billion tonnes of proven and probable reserves graded at 0.38% Cu, 0.07g/t Au, 1.3g/t Ag and 0.006% Mo.
 Measured and indicated resources are estimated to be 4.2bt grading at 0.35% Cu, 0.07g/t Au, 1.3g/t Ag and 0.006% Mo.
 Inferred resources total 3.68bt graded at 0.23% Cu, 0.04g/t Au, 1g/t Ag and 0.004% Mo.